J-A-S-M-I-N-J/all-you-can-eat/README.md

 ### Solved Bugs

 - The biggest challenge was creating the for loop used to calculate averages using flow control and encoding the classes and using elements to do the correct math.
 No large bugs or errors here, just tough logic.

 - The program had a "bug" where even if you would use the input to go back and view more restaurants the functions would only print the next page and the content was not interactive.
 This was solved through looping all main functions (except name) and then having a different loop 'restart' the program.

 ### Remaining bugs

 - My scope was originally 7 restaurants in one city, but nearing the end I added some extra cities and restaurants at first as placeholder to give the program some more weight, however these do not work as intended.
 Towards the end after I had polished the code I still wanted to make atleast one more city interactive but due to my inital scope I had not planned ahead of time to a future where the program would expand.
 The variable 'city_str' became a variable for too much data which made it too time-consuming and difficult to edit by the end.
 In retrospect I should have better separated variables and made smaller functions instead of trying to do too much at once.

+- isAlpha runs an error-message suggesting I change the syntax however after testing current method is the one that works.

+- Fixes suggests that I have unused imports, not sure how they got there, don't want to risque damaging my project by removing anything.

 ## Credits
 ---